SkylineCommunications/dataminer-docs/connector-help/connector_help/Snell_Wilcox_IQHCO3193-1A.md

 # Snell Wilcox IQHCO3193-1A

-The aim of this driver is to monitor and control the **IQHCO3193-1A** device and mainly to configure the logical conditions that are used by the device for auto-switching.
+The aim of this connector is to monitor and control the **IQHCO3193-1A** device and mainly to configure the logical conditions that are used by the device for auto-switching.

 ## About

-This driver implements the RollCall protocol (serial protocol) for all communication with the device.
+This connector implements the RollCall protocol (serial protocol) for all communication with the device.

 It is a smart-serial single driver, so all the updates are sent by the device asynchronously, which reduces the network load and improves performance.